About The Virtulab Ltd

 Throughout this document “TVL”, refers to The Virtulab Ltd and also all affiliated websites and platforms as mentioned above.
 “You” and “your” refers to you as the user.

 TVL understands that your privacy is important to you and that you care about how your personal data is used.
 We are data controllers and data processors for the purposes of GDPR legislation.
-We respect and value the privacy of everyone who visits this website, www.thevirtulab.com and will only collect and use personal data in ways that are described here, and in a way that is consistent with our obligations and your rights under the law.
+We respect and value the privacy of everyone who uses The Virtulab website ( www.thevirtulab.com ), and all affiliated websites, applications and platforms as mentioned above and will only collect and use personal data in ways that are described here, and in a way that is consistent with our obligations and your rights under the law.

-‘Website’ is the https:// www.thevirtulab.com website operated by The Virtulab Ltd. It also includes any other websites or platforms operated by The Virtulab Ltd, including Virtuworx, Virtuscan, Virtuplan and Virtuservices.
+‘Website’ is the https:// www.thevirtulab.com website operated by The Virtulab Ltd. It also includes any other websites or platforms operated by The Virtulab Ltd, including Virtuworx ( https://virtuworx.io ), Virtuscan, Virtuplan and Virtuservices.

 ‘Personal Data’ means data about a living individual who can be identified from those data (or from those and other information either in our possession or likely to come into our possession).